 A brief portrait of each actress will be available, alongside an evaluation of her contribution to the Bond world.
 Keep in mind that they are an integral part of the success of the series over the years.
 I’ll even rate them on a 1 to 10 scale.
 This rating is not a mere beauty evaluation: it’ll take into consideration the quality of their performance, their chemistry with Bond, how they use sex-appeal and their importance in the overall series.

 Of course, there’s more than one Bond Girl per film, but for now we will elect the lucky one who gets away romantically with our favorite super spy at the conclusion of the motion picture.
 So, for now, no bad girls.
 Also note that unofficial entries and/or parodies will not be taken into consideration here.

-Dr. No (1962)
+Dr. No – Ursula Andress DR. NO (1962)

-In beginning with the first official entry in the series (so not counting the 1954 American television adaptation which starred Linda Christian as Valerie Mathis), it’s Dr. No that interests us.
-Who says Dr. No also says Ursula Andress, the first true Bond Girl, which many claims remain the “best”, the one that would give the look and the qualities for those to come.
+In beginning with the first official entry in the series (so not counting the 1954 American television adaptation which starred Linda Christian as Valerie Mathis), it’s DR. NO that interests us.
+Who says DR. NO, also says Ursula Andress, the first true Bond Girl, which many claims remain the “best”, the one that would give the look and the qualities for those to come.
 More than 40 years later, Ursula is still considered one of the great beauties of the Silver Screen.
 Here, her limited acting range is quite appropriate for the role of Honey Rider, hunting for shells in the sea and emerging from the waves in one of the most celebrated scene in movie history.
 Dig that white bikini, of which Ursula claimed that she designed herself.
 So even with her voice dubbed by another actress and not doing much, she became a legend.
 (Note that the original Ian Fleming novel described the character as completely nude when emerging from the water, described as a modern Venus).